nimroddanielmaayan/the-wild-oasis/notes.md

   specific for React.
 First, the React Testing Library renders components to a simulated DOM and makes it available.
 Then, a test runner like Jest can find tests, run them, make assertions, and report the results

+- Cypress is a testing library which is different from the others because it runs the tests in a real browser, with a graphical interface and a lot of functionalities like recording videos, taking screenshots, etc. It's very useful for end-to-end testing and makes the testing process much more visual, interactive, and easy to understand.
+It's best used for end-to-end testing but it can also be used for integration and unit testing

 - Testing is an especially good opportunity to use AI, which can help us a lot with coming up with test cases, writing tests, and running tests.
 Testing is